-The Career Services Department provides career information to Calhoun Community College students, alumni, and community members.
-Career services offers the Focus 2 career interest inventory, career advising, local and national career information, and job-search skill development (e.g. mock interviews and resume reviews).
-The department offers students and employers a method of connecting online through our HireCalhoun portal, which allows job seekers to search and apply for jobs while employers are able to find suitable candidates.
-On-site job fairs are hosted by the career services team to benefit local industry and our students and community job seekers.
+The Career Services Department provides career information to Calhoun Community College students, alumni, and community members through the following services:

+- · Focus 2 career interest inventory

+- · Career advising

+- $\cdot$ Local and national career information

+- · Mock interviews

+- $\cdot$ Resume reviews

+- · HireCalhoun career portal

+- $\cdot$ Job fairs

 Additionally, Calhoun Community College's cooperative education program is available to students in a wide variety of major emphases and programs.
 The co-op program provides students with experience in their chosen fields and allows employers to connect with their future workforce.
 Students are welcome to make an appointment to meet with a career services representative from the link on the career services webpage.